dragonflyoss/nydus/README.md

 * Only usable image data is saved when building a container image
 * Only usable image data is downloaded when running a container
 * End-to-end image data integrity
-* Compactible with the OCI artifacts spec and distribution spec
+* Compatible with the OCI artifacts spec and distribution spec
 * Integrated with existing CNCF project Dragonfly to support image distribution in large clusters
 * Different container image storage backends are supported